lance/crockpot/README.md

 # Crockpot

-A Node.js module for microprofile Long Running Actions.
+A Node.js module for [Microprofile Long Running Actions](https://microprofile.io/project/eclipse/microprofile-lra).

 A work in progress.